JWCook/save-scummer/README.md

 Save-Scummer is a simple CLI utility to backup and restore game saves.
-This was originally intended for rogue-lite games like **Rogue Legacy**, **FTL** and **Don't Starve**, but it could also be easily applied to other games or non-game applications.
+This is intended for rogue-lite games like **Rogue Legacy**, **FTL** and **Don't Starve**, but it could also be applied to other games or non-game applications.

 I made this because I enjoy roguelike/rogue-lite games, but when one starts to get too difficult, I may resort to [save-scumming](https://tvtropes.org/pmwiki/pmwiki.php/Main/SaveScumming) as an option to make the game a bit easier.
-When doing that manually, I find myself wasting precious _seconds_ of time copying files back and forth, so naturally I decided to waste hours making it (semi-)automated instead.
+When doing that manually, I find myself wasting precious _seconds_ of time copying files back and forth, so naturally I decided to waste _hours_ making it (semi-)automated instead.

-A full backup utility (like [Duplicati](https://github.com/duplicati/duplicati)) or sync utility (like [rsync](https://github.com/WayneD/rsync)) will obviously have _many_ more features, but for the relatively basic case of handling game saves, I wanted something simpler with more concise command line usage.
+A full backup utility (like [Duplicati](https://github.com/duplicati/duplicati)) or sync utility (like [rsync](https://github.com/WayneD/rsync)) will obviously have _many_ more features, but for the basic case of handling game saves, I wanted something simpler with concise command line usage.

 # Features
 * Just provide a save directory (or glob pattern) to configure a new game